Buy flooded car in Georgia and obtain a new title

 Why Floods Are a Problem for Cars

-Oftentimes the damage to a flooded car can be repaired.
+Oftentimes you can repair the damage to a flooded car.
 The problem is that repairs are expensive and extensive.
-In many cases it’s simply cheaper and easier to buy a new car.
+In many cases, it’s simply cheaper and easier to buy a new car.
 So for purchasers of a flooded car, the purchase is a gamble—and one that does not always pay off.

 Georgia’s Title Rebuilding and Restoration Process